John Glenn: Comments about women in space

 In May 1965, after he left NASA, Glenn was quoted in the Miami Herald as saying NASA "offer a serious chance for space women" as scientist astronauts.

-NASA had no official policy prohibiting women, but the requirement that astronauts had to be test pilots effectively excluded them.
-NASA dropped this requirement in 1965, but did not select any women as astronauts until 1978, when six women were selected, none as pilots.
+NASA had no official policy prohibiting women, but the requirement that astronauts had to be test pilots or have jet pilot experience effectively excluded them.
+NASA dropped this requirement when it selected scientist astronauts in 1965, but did not select any women as astronauts until 1978, when six women were selected, none as pilots.
 In June 1963, the Soviet Union launched a female cosmonaut, Valentina Tereshkova, into orbit.
 After Tereshkova, no women of any nationality flew in space again until August 1982, when the Soviet Union launched pilot-cosmonaut Svetlana Savitskaya.
 During the late 1970s, Glenn reportedly supported Space Shuttle Mission Specialist Judith Resnik in her career.

 Political campaigning

 1964 Senate campaign

 At 42, Glenn was the oldest member of the astronaut corps and would likely be close to 50 by the time the lunar landings took place.
 During Glenn's training, NASA psychologists determined that he was the astronaut best suited for public life.
 Attorney General Robert F. Kennedy suggested to Glenn and his wife in December 1962 that he run for the 1964 United States Senate election in Ohio, challenging aging incumbent Stephen M. Young (1889–1984) in the Democratic primary election.
 As it seemed unlikely that he would be selected for Project Apollo missions, he resigned from NASA on January 16, 1964, and announced his Democratic Party candidacy for the U.S. Senate from his home state of Ohio the following day, becoming the first astronaut-politician.
-Glenn was still a Marine, and had plenty of unused leave time.
-He elected to use it while he waited for his retirement papers to go through.
+Glenn was still a Marine and had plenty of unused leave time, so he elected to use it while he waited for his retirement papers to go through.

 To avoid partisanship, NASA quickly closed Glenn's agency office.
 The New York Times reported that while many Ohioans were skeptical of Glenn's qualifications for the Senate, he could defeat Young in the Democratic primary; whether he could defeat Representative Robert Taft Jr., the likely Republican candidate, in the general election was much less clear.
 In late February he was hospitalized for a concussion sustained in a fall against a bathtub while attempting to fix a mirror in a hotel room; an inner-ear injury from the accident left him unable to campaign.
 Both his wife and Scott Carpenter campaigned on his behalf during February and March, but doctors gave Glenn a recovery time of one year.
 Glenn did not want to win solely because of his astronaut fame, so he dropped out of the race on March 30.